-The comprehensive review conducted during FY2024 considered the performance of the audit firm over several years - both at Macquarie and as an audit firm in servicing its clients, its industry expertise, application of professional scepticism, internal quality processes and independence processes.
+The comprehensive review considers the performance of the audit firm over several years - both at Macquarie and as an audit firm in servicing its clients, its industry expertise, application of professional scepticism, internal quality processes and independence processes.
 This enhanced periodic review strengthens the governance framework for the external auditor and helps manage risks relating to the external auditor's independence and effectiveness, which may include the risk of institutional familiarity arising from the external auditor's tenure.

-The outcomes of the annual and comprehensive reviews were presented to and discussed with the BAC, and separately discussed with PwC.
-Having considered these outcomes, the BAC continues to be satisfied with the audit quality of the auditor.
+The outcomes of the annual and comprehensive (as applicable) reviews are presented to and discussed with the BAC, and separately discussed with PwC.